mongodb/terraform-provider-mongodbatlas/website/docs/index.html.markdown

 `alias` and `version`), the following arguments are supported in the MongoDB Atlas `provider` block:

-* `public_key` - (Optional) This is the MongoDB Atlas API public_key.
+* `public_key` - (Optional) This is the public key of your MongoDB Atlas API key pair.
 It must be provided, but it can also be sourced from the `MONGODB_ATLAS_PUBLIC_KEY` environment variable.

-* `private_key` - (Optional) This is the MongoDB Atlas private_key.
-It must be
-  provided, but it can also be sourced from the `MONGODB_ATLAS_PRIVATE_KEY` environment variable.
+* `private_key` - (Optional) This is the private key of your MongoDB Atlas key pair.
+It must be provided, but it can also be sourced from the `MONGODB_ATLAS_PRIVATE_KEY` environment variable.

-For more information about how to get these programmatic API Keys see the following [link](https://docs.atlas.mongodb.com/configure-api-access/#manage-programmatic-access-to-an-organization).
+For more information on configuring and managing programmatic API Keys see the [MongoDB Atlas Documentation](https://docs.atlas.mongodb.com/tutorial/manage-programmatic-access/index.html).

 ## Helpful Links/Information